jekyllgrim/ZScript_Basics/10_Virtual_functions.md

 A good example of that is `SpecialMissileHit()` — an integer function that is called by projectiles when they collide with an actor.
 When a projectile collides with an actor, it calls `SpecialMissileHit()`, which returns an integer number that tells the projectile what to do:

-- `-1` (default) will make the projectile do what it would normally do in accordance with its properties and flags (i.e. explode, or die, or rip through if it has +RIPPER flag, etc.);
+- `MHIT_DEFAULT` (or `-1` in GZDoom versions before 4.12) will make the projectile do what it would normally do in accordance with its properties and flags (i.e. explode, or die, or rip through if it has +RIPPER flag, etc.);
-- `1` will make the projectile unconditionally pass through the actor without colliding (+RIPPER or other flags aren't required for that; in fact, they are ignored in this case);
+- `MHIT_PASS` (or `1` in pre-4.12) will make the projectile unconditionally pass through the actor without colliding (+RIPPER or other flags aren't required for that; in fact, they are ignored in this case);
-- `0` will unconditionally destroy the projectile (remove it completely without doing anything else; it won't be put into its Death sequence either).
+- `MHIT_DESTROY` (or `0` in pre-4.12) will unconditionally destroy the projectile (remove it completely without doing anything else; it won't be put into its Death sequence either).

 This function is used in Hexen by [MageStaffFX2](https://github.com/ZDoom/gzdoom/blob/master/wadsrc/static/zscript/actors/hexen/magestaff.zs#L220)—a homing projectile fired by Bloodscourge, the most powerful Mage weapon: